SKalt/SKalt.github.io/content/projects/container_image_dist_ref.md

 ### The result

 As the saying goes, "there are lies, damned lies, and benchmarks".
-`distribution/reference` is already fast.
-I benchmarked parsing all 45 test cases in the test suite:
+Still, I couldn't resist the temptation to do a comparison of parsing all 45 test cases in the test suite:

 ```
 goos: linux